TheWintersFox/Module-4/README.md

         <ul>

             <li>He first began creating music on an illegal copy of FL studio, and soon after made his first mixtape on
                 Audacity.
-He showed it to some classmates at Grapevine Highschool.</li>
+He showed it to some classmates at Grapevine Highschool, resulting in his classmates voting him most likely to become famous his senior year.</li>

             <li>He worked at a Chicken Express when he was a teenager</li>